Functional Behavior Assessment in Illinois: What It Is and How to Get One

 The BIP is the document that translates FBA findings into specific interventions.
 A legally and clinically sound BIP includes:

-The BIP must be attached to the IEP and must be implemented consistently by all staff.
-If a substitute teacher or paraprofessional doesn't know the BIP exists, the plan isn't being implemented — document that and bring it up at the next IEP meeting.
+When a BIP is included in the IEP, it should be implemented consistently by all staff.
+If a substitute teacher or paraprofessional doesn't know the BIP exists, document that and bring it up at the next IEP meeting.

-If your child's behavior has led to restraint or seclusion at school, Illinois has specific prohibitions.
+If your child's behavior has led to restraint or isolated time-out at school, Illinois has specific prohibitions.
 Under 105 ILCS 5/10-20.33:

-• Districts must notify parents the same day any restraint or seclusion is used
+- Districts must notify parents within 1 business day when restraint or isolated time-out is used

-If your child has been restrained and you haven't received same-day notification or documentation, that's a compliance violation.
-Contact Equip for Equality (866-KIDS-046) or file a state complaint with ISBE.
+If your child has been restrained and you haven't received notification within 1 business day or the incident documentation, that's a compliance concern.
+Contact Equip for Equality (866-543-7046) or file a state complaint with ISBE.

 Getting the FBA You Need